-Port Vale Next Manager Odds: Ferguson Early Favourite To Replace Moore
+Port Vale Next Manager Odds: Three-Horse Race But Ferguson Remains Favourite

 Port Vale parted ways with manager Darren Moore after a 5-0 thrashing by Huddersfield left them rooted to the foot of the League One table.

-First-team coach Jamie Smith has been placed in temporary charge, but former Peterborough boss Darren Ferguson has been installed as the early favourite on betting sites to replace Moore, who led the club to promotion last season.
+First-team coach Jamie Smith is in temporary charge, but former Peterborough boss Darren Ferguson remains the early favourite on betting sites to replace Moore, who led the club to promotion last season.

 We examine some of the contenders to fill the vacancy and the latest next Port Vale manager odds.

-Next Port Vale Manager Betting: Ferguson Heads Vale Market
+Next Port Vale Manager Betting: Ferguson Cut For Vale Job

-Ferguson is the 6/4 favourite to land the Vale job after his fourth spell as Peterborough manager ended in October.
+Ferguson has been cut from 6/4 to 4/5 favourite to land the Vale job after his fourth spell as Peterborough manager ended in October.

-The son of legendary Manchester United boss Alex Ferguson enjoyed four promotions with Posh and one with Doncaster, so he has enjoyed success in almost 19 years as a manager.
+The son of legendary Manchester United boss Alex Ferguson enjoyed four promotions with Posh and one with Doncaster, so success has been a hallmark of his 19-year career as a manager.

 Peterborough were propping up the League One table when he was shown the door three months ago, since when they have undergone a remarkable recovery under Luke Williams.

-Whether Ferguson is ready to get involved in anther relegation scrap so soon after leaving Peterborough remains open to question, but for now he is the leading candidate.
+Whether Ferguson is ready to get involved in another relegation scrap so soon after leaving Peterborough remains open to question, but for now he is the leading candidate.

 Next Port Vale Manager Odds: